alkathirikhalid/small-distance-courier-service/README.md

 - [x] Estimate the total delivery cost of each package with an offer code (If applicable).
 - [ ] Validate Deliver Criteria
 - [ ] Calculate the estimated delivery time for every package by maximizing no. of packages in every shipment.

+# Edge Cases
+- [x] User input leading or/and trailing whitespace/s.
+- [x] User input duplicate packages identified by package ID.

+# Assumptions
+- [x] No use of threading given it's a Small Distance Courier Service for I/O.
+- [x] Since the loading is sequential by direct input one line at a time, it is not expected for a user to input hundreds of lines.
+- [x] No use of set, to keep the packages in order, Sets have no inherent order, while ArrayLists maintain the order of elements, Adding elements to a set may not preserve the insertion order.
+ArrayLists provide constant time access to elements using their index, while accessing elements in a set is typically done through iteration.